If you’re planning to become an importer or exporter, there are obligations you’ll need to meet.

 If your goods are valued at more than $1,000 you’ll need to:

-All suppliers importing into or exporting from New Zealand require a supplier code.
-If you’re a New Zealand exporter, you need both a client code and a supplier code.
+All suppliers importing into New Zealand require a supplier code.

 Lodge your import entry(external link) — New Zealand Customs Service